hsfzxjy/albu/README.md

 npm run deploy
 ```

-**albu** allows you to customize the Chinese font of Remarks and Milestones.
-Simply place your font under `web/src/fonts/` and rename to `custom.ttf`.
+To customize the Chinese font of Remarks and Milestones, simply place your font under `web/src/fonts/` and rename to `custom.ttf`.
 Run `tools/makefont.py` to chunkize the font and generate corresponding SCSS code.

+To customize favico and Wechat sharing cover, simply overwrite `favico.png` and `wx_cover.png` under `web/public/`.